jxnathas/jxnathas/README.md

 Full Stack Developer focused on front-end.

-* 🔭 I’m currently working on SMTT
+* 🔭 I’m currently working with Javascript | PHP | SQL
 * 🌱 I’m currently learning typescript
 * ⚡ This is my  <a target="_blank" rel="noreferrer" href=''>Portfolio</a>